 If you have an emergency medical problem in addition to your behavioral health crisis, you should call 911 or go to an Urgent Care or hospital emergency department.

-For Languages Other Than English
+Interpreter Services For Languages Other Than English

-If your primary language is not English and you need an interpreter, please let your Doctor, BHMP, Therapist, Recovery Coach, Peer Support Specialist or the front desk know.
+If your primary language is not English and you need an interpreter, please tell anyone at CODAC.
 We want to meet your communication needs.
 There is no charge for an interpreter.